-Omega Labyrinth Life is a colorful dungeon crawler with roguelike elements, in which together with seven heroines we traverse the magical underground in search of a way to save the mystical garden.
+Omega Labyrinth Life is a colorful dungeon crawler with roguelike elements, in which together with seven heroines we traverse the magical underground in search of a way to save a mystical garden.
 The title's developer is the Japanese studio Matrix Software, responsible for 3D remakes of the third and fourth installments of Final Fantasy, as well as other jRPGs, such as Final Fantasy: The Four Heroes Of Light or Alundra.
-The production is a direct sequel to Omega Labyrinth and Omega Labyrinth Z games released in 2015 and 2017 on PlayStation 4 and PlayStation Vita.
+The production is a direct sequel to Omega Labyrinth and Omega Labyrinth Z released in 2015 and 2017 on PlayStation 4 and PlayStation Vita.

 age requirements: 18+